Coverdale–Page: Production and composition

 Recording for Coverdale–Page began at Little Mountain Sound Studios in Vancouver, where all the rhythm tracks were recorded.
 From there, recording was moved to Criteria Studios in Miami, Florida, where the vocals and overdubs were done.
 Coverdale and Page also employed several local session musicians while in Miami.
-Additional recording was also done at Abbey Road Studios in London, and Highbrow Productions, Coverdale's home studio in Nevada.
-The recording process lasted from late 1991 to early 1992.
+Additional recording was done at London's Abbey Road Studios and Highbrow Productions, Coverdale's home studio in Nevada.
+Work was momentarily put on hold after Coverdale's mother fell ill and ultimately passed away.
+The recording process reportedly lasted from late 1991 to early 1992.
 According to Phillips, however, it took Page approximately a year to record his guitar parts.
 The album was recorded using analog equipment as opposed to digital, as Coverdale and Page felt analog suited their style of music better.
-Initially, Coverdale and Page were set to be credited as the sole producers, but they eventually decided to give recording and mixing engineer Mike Fraser a co-production credit for his extensive work on Coverdale–Page.
+Initially, Coverdale and Page were set to be credited as the sole producers, but they eventually decided to give recording and mixing engineer Mike Fraser a co-production credit for his extensive work on the album.
 Mastering was handled by George Marino at Sterling Sound, while the cover art was designed by Hugh Syme.
 Aside from Coverdale and Page, the album features performances from Carmassi, Phillips, keyboardist Lester Mendez and backing vocalist Johnne Sambataro, among others.

 Music and lyrics

 Coverdale and Page's music has generally been referred to by music publications and critics as blues rock and hard rock.

 The opening riff of "Shake My Tree" dates back to Led Zeppelin's 1979 album In Through the Out Door.
 Page had played the riff during rehearsals, but it was left unused.
-He later presented the riff to Paul Rodgers while playing together in the Firm, but it was again rejected.
+He later presented the riff to Paul Rodgers while in the Firm, but it was again rejected.
 When Page presented the riff to Coverdale, he "immediately latched on to it".
-For "Waiting on You", Coverdale initially struggled coming up with a pre-chorus vocal melody.
+On "Waiting on You", Coverdale initially struggled coming up with a vocal melody for the pre-chorus.
 Eventually, he came up with a line reminiscent of Motown.
 As a precaution, Page had also written a vocal melody for the part, but upon hearing Coverdale's idea, he forwent his own.
 The verse-chorus chord progression for "Take Me for a Little While" was written by Page at Lake Tahoe.
 Lyrically, Coverdale described the song as a "reflective piece", inspired by personal tragedies both he and Page had gone though in their lives.
 In 2020, Page stated in an Instagram post that the orchestrations on "Take Me for a Little While" were done by Clare Fischer, despite his lack of credit in the liner notes.